 Within the first few weeks of breast reduction surgery, you will be able to see positive changes.
 It can take up to six months to see the final successful result of breast reduction surgery.
 The incisions that were made to the breast may leave some scarring, but these scars will fade over time and the majority are in the natural creases of the skin.

-If you would like to find out more about breast reduction surgery and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Brisbane or Gold Coast clinics.
+If you would like to find out more about breast reduction surgery and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Gold Coast clinic.

 The results of breast reduction surgery will reveal smaller, firmer and lifted breasts that are free from sagging and stretched skin.
 With the removal of excess tissue and skin, the breasts will be lighter in weight and smaller in size, which will alleviate pain and discomfort, as well as look naturally in proportion to the patient’s body shape.